 The churches of Asia greet you.

 Paul wrote First Corinthians from Ephesus in the Roman province of Asia.
-Evidently a number of churches sprang up, during Paul’s time in the capital city of Ephesus, in the outer regions from that city.
+Evidently, several churches sprang up, during Paul’s time in the capital city of Ephesus, in the outer regions of that city.
 Some of these churches are listed in Revelation 2 and 3.

 Aquila and Priscilla greet you heartily in the Lord,